-The Master of Science in Nursing (MSN) prepare students for advance practice in nursing leadership and nursing education.
-The program consists of 24 semester credit hours of core requirements plus the specialization courses.
-Students must maintain a minimum cumulative grade point average of 3.0.
-The program is fully delivered online.
-However, the Capstone course requires a clinical practicum with a RN preceptor working side-by-side for 45 hours in both the Leadership option and the educational option.
-The course is a 3 credit, 75-hour capstone course with 2 credits of lecture and one credit of practicum.
+The Master of Science in Nursing (MSN) program is designed to equip students for advanced practice in nursing leadership and nursing education.
+The curriculum comprises 24 semester credit hours of core requirements alongside specialized courses.
+Students are required to maintain a minimum cumulative grade point average of 3.0 to progress in the program.
+While the program is primarily delivered online, it includes a crucial Capstone course that incorporates a clinical practicum.
+This practicum involves 45 hours of hands-on experience, where students collaborate closely with a registered nurse (RN) preceptor.
+The Capstone course is a 3-credit, 75-hour undertaking, featuring 2 credits of lecture and 1 credit dedicated to the practicum.
+Overall, the program encompasses 540 clock hours, spans 36 weeks, and contributes to 36 academic credit hours.